charraeus/Quest_Kodiak/README.md

 A script that provides additional X-Plane 11-commands to be used by joysticks or keys.

-* Set field of view so that all necessary instruments are visible on the captain's side
+-- * Set field of view so that all instruments are visible for the captain's side
-* Create 4 commands to be used by hardware-fuel-cutoff-levers:
+* Create 4 commands to be used for hardware fuel cutoff levers:
   * Set lever 1 to on
   * Set lever 1 to off
   * Set lever 2 to on
   * Set lever 2 to off
+* Create 2 commands to set all landing lights on/off
+* Create 2 commands to set the taxi light and the runway turnoff lights on/off

-  The new commands can then be found under *FlyWithLua/ixeg/Fuel_Start_Lever...*
+The new commands can be found under *FlyWithLua/ixeg/...*

+All created commands are logged in the x-plane log.txt file.